 - Juicing vegetables allows you to incorporate a wide variety of vegetables you may not normally eat into your diet, and juicing basically ensures that you are getting your 6-8+ servings of vegetables each day in a highly absorbable and efficient way.

 - Drinking fresh veggie juice allows you to easily absorb all of the nutrients without having to break anything down.
 You’re giving your digestive system a break.
-Drinking fresh vegetable juice is like giving your body an intravenous infusion of vitamins, minerals, and enzymes that helps your body to heal, detoxify, and balance your hormones.
+Drinking fresh vegetable juice is like giving your body an intravenous infusion of vitamins, minerals, and enzymes that help your body to heal, detoxify, and balance your hormones.

 Consider making a few dietary modifications